Skip to main content

 Installation Guide

-1. Visual Studio Code version 1.57.0 or above.
+1. Visual Studio Code version 1.57.0 or above installed.
 Use download link.

-2. Stable internet connection.
+2. A stable internet connection.

-APIMatic Dashboard Download VS Code Extension Banner
+APIMatic for VS Code Extension Marketplace

-• Select the downloaded VSIX file from your system.
-The installation will begin.
 On successful installation, the APIMatic API Explorer should be visible in the Activity Bar:

 VS Code APIMatic Explorer View